 WiFi connection provided to the library free of charge by RCN.
 It is a 50 mbps download/10 mbps upload connection.

 Cost: Black and white printing costs 15 cents per page.
 Color printing (available at Brookline Village or Coolidge Corner) costs 40 cents per page.

 To print wirelessly from a personal laptop or other device, please register here.
 You will then receive an email detailing your printing options.

 To print from a library-owned computer, click the print command in any program.
 In a browser, we recommend that you print preview the web page first and then use the print command to print only the pages you want.
 This can save you a lot of money.
-Confirm that you want to print, rename the document if you like, and then proceed to a print release station to select your print job from the list and pay for it.
+Confirm that you want to print, and then proceed to a print release station.

 The Brookline Council on Aging (COA), in cooperation with the Public Library of Brookline, can set up delivery and return of library items for homebound seniors.